brianr4548/brianr4548/README.md

 - Solving Data structure and algorithm questions in **JavaScript**

 ## 👋 Other
-- 💎 Huge DC comics fan.
+- 💎 Huge DC Comics fan.
 - 💎 Matrix is my favorite movie.
 - 💎 FGC Member